 The activity of standing committees is linked to the main functions of the National Assembly.
 However, participation in legislation and monitoring the work of government are assigned different weights in the work of certain standing committees.

 Standing committees frequently assign certain tasks to sub-committees.
 Each standing committee is required to form a sub-committee to monitor deregulation processes, enforcement of laws and the impact of those laws on society and the economy.

-The number of Members from each parliamentary group acting as members in the work of a standing committee shall preferably be proportionate with the rate of the number of members of the parliamentary groups.
+The number of Members from each parliamentary group acting as members in the work of a standing committee shall preferably be proportionate to the numbers in each parliamentary group.
 The parliamentary majority of Members of Parliament representing the governing parties is replicated in the standing committees.
-Each Member of Parliament must be granted the option of participating in the work of a committee.
+Each Member of Parliament must be granted the option to participate in the work of a committee.

 The parliamentary groups for the governing and opposition parties can delegate an equal number of Members to committees of inquiry and to the Committee on Immunity, Incompatibility, Discipline and Mandate Control (based on the principle of parity).

 Most committees are chaired by a Member from the governing party in line with the parliamentary proportions for the different parties.
 However, to give special emphasis to the checks over government for a variety of reasons, certain committees will be headed by opposition Members.
 These include the Committee on National Security, pursuant to law, and the Committee on Audit and the Budget, on the basis of political agreement.